Chapter 7 Bankruptcy

 For example, If you owe $100,000 on your mortgage and your house sells at sheriff sale for $50,000, unless you file for Bankruptcy then you still owe the mortgage company the $50,000 deficiency.
 Chapter 7 Bankruptcy will wipe out your obligation to pay any potential deficiency on your home or your car loan.

-The experienced attorneys at Ellis B. Klein & Associates have been assisting clients to get financially back on their feet for over 20 years.
+The experienced attorneys at Klein Burdett & Associates have been assisting clients to get financially back on their feet for over 20 years.
 We have represented thousands of clients in bankruptcy court and have helped to wipe out millions of dollars of consumer debt.
 If you are being harassed by your creditors, please give us a call for a free consultation and we will be happy to discuss how we can help you to stop the harassment, get a fresh start and reestablish your credit.

 Stop Harassing Phone Calls